<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Vesting

-As a Savings Plan participant in the United States, you vest in the company match after three years of vesting service, or at death.
+As a Savings Plan participant in the United States, you vest in the company match after three years of service, or at death.
 If you terminate employment with less than three years of service, you forfeit the company match, but keep the remainder.

 After Retirement:

-• Watch for your Participant Distribution Notice and Special Tax Notice Regarding Plan Payments.
+• Watch for your Participant Distribution Notice and Special Tax Notice regarding plan payments.
 These notices will help explain your options and what the federal tax implications may be for your vested account balance.

-• To learn about your distribution options, call The Retirement Group at (800)-900-5867.
-Download our e-book for more information on Rollover Strategies for 401(k)s.
-Use the Online Beneficiary Designation to make updates to your beneficiary designations, if needed.
+• Use the Online Beneficiary Designation to make updates to your beneficiary designations, if needed.

 Note: If you voluntarily terminate your employment from ExxonMobil, you may not be eligible to receive the annual contribution.

-Over half of plan participants in the United States admit they don’t have the time, interest, or knowledge needed to manage their 401(k) portfolio.
+Over half of plan participants in the United States admit they don’t have the time, interest, or knowledge needed to manage their 401k portfolio.
 But the benefits of getting help go beyond convenience.

 According to a study from Charles Schwab, the annual performance gap between those who get help and those who do not is 3.32% net of fees.
-This means a 45-year-old participant could see a 79% boost in wealth by age 65 simply by contacting an advisor.
+This means a 45-year-old participant could see a 79% boost in wealth by age 65 simply by working with an advisor.
 That’s a big difference.

-That's why it's important to work with an advisor experienced with ExxonMobil's retirement benefits.
-If you're looking for guidance from an advisor who's been through it before, reach out to a The Retirement Group advisor today.
-Remember, the benefits of getting help go beyond convenience.
+That's why it's important to consult with an advisor experienced with ExxonMobil's retirement benefits.
+If you're looking for guidance from an advisor who's been through it before, reach out to an advisor from The Retirement Group today.

 Schedule a Call